Kometa-Team/Kometa/docs/kometa/environmental.md

 ??? blank "Time to Run&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`-t`/`--times`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`KOMETA_TIMES`<a class="headerlink" href="#times" title="Permanent link">¶</a>"

-    <div id="times" />Specify the time of day that Kometa will run.
-Will default to `05:00` when not
-    specified.
+    <div id="times" />Kometa wakes up at 5:00 AM to process the config file.
+If you want to change that time, or tell Kometa to wake up at multiple times, use this flag.

     <hr style="margin: 0px;">